-The new Test Labs infection prevention research and test laboratory in Peterborough, which opened officially in January 2021, has achieved prestigious UKAS accreditation in less than twelve months, one of the fastest awards in the history of the accreditation body.
+The new Test Labs infection prevention research and test laboratory in Peterborough, which opened officially in January 2021, has achieved prestigious UKAS accredited laboratory status in less than twelve months, one of the fastest awards in the history of the accreditation body.

 Parent company Inivos created the facility after the COVID pandemic redirected government and commercial laboratories’ focus which stretched their capacity.
 Inivos still needed to validate the effectiveness of new products and services to continue supporting healthcare with emerging challenges such as the development of a single use Personal Protective Equipment disinfection process.

 Test Labs acquired the site in March 2020 and first approached UKAS in November.
 UKAS carried out a pre-assessment of the facility in April this year, followed by an initial assessment against six different EN standards under the ISO 17025 Quality Management System in July.
-Test Labs submitted final documentation to assessors in August with UKAS confirming final accreditation on October 11th, just 11 months after the agreement to go ahead with accreditation.
+Test Labs submitted final documentation to assessors in August with UKAS accredited status confirmed on October 11th, just 11 months after the agreement to go ahead with UKAS accreditation.

 The laboratory will focus on testing and researching questions around infection prevention and control with a particular focus on the healthcare environment.
 Its aim is to reassure healthcare providers that their medical devices meet the required standards and can sustain exposure to cleaning materials over the course of their lifetimes to remove harmful microorganisms that cause healthcare acquired infections (HAIs), including the SARS-CoV-2 pathogen which causes COVID-19.